evcc-io/evcc/README.md

 ### Meter

 Meters provide data about power and energy consumption, PV production or battery utilization.
-A meter defines a point of power delivery and can be an actual physical meter (e.g. a grid meter), a PV inverter (AC or even DC power incase of hybrid inverters), or a home battery.
+A meter defines a point of power delivery and can be an actual physical meter (e.g. a grid meter), a PV inverter (AC or even DC power in case of hybrid inverters), or a home battery.

 Chargers may also contain internal or attached meters.
 If the charger contains an internal meter, there's no need to configure the charge meter separately.
-If no charge meter is configured, EVCC will user the charger-attached meter (if exists) or assume the configured charger power as meter value.
+If no charge meter is configured, EVCC will use the charger-attached meter (if exists) or assume the configured charger power as meter value.

 EVCC uses positiv (+) sign for power feed-in (grid consumption, pv inverter production or home battery discharge) and negative (-) sign for energy exported (grid export, pv inverter remaining usage or home battery charge).
 All remaining home power usage, including the charger, is always of positive sign.